-(2) Consent of the licensee or certificate holder to participate in the remediation process required by the board;
+(2) Agreement of the individual to completion of the remediation process required by the board;

-(4) A provision whereby the failure of the remediation process will result in disciplinary action of the licensee or certificate holder by the board.
+(4) Acknowledgment by the individual that their failure to comply with the terms and conditions of the participatory agreement will result in disciplinary action by the board.

 (G) "Practice intervention and improvement program" or "PIIP" means the program authorized by section 4723.282 of the Revised Code that allows the board to abstain from taking disciplinary action against a licensee or certificate holder, who has a practice deficiency that has been identified by the board through an investigation conducted under section 4723.28 of the Revised Code.

-(I) "Remediation" means a prescribed educational intervention that is designed to correct an identified practice deficiency of a licensee or certificate holder.
-Remediation includes, but is not limited to, successful demonstration by the licensee or certificate holder that the learned knowledge and skills have been incorporated into the licensee's or certificate holder's practice.
+(I) "Remediation" means a prescribed educational intervention that is designed to correct an individual's identified practice deficiency.
+Remediation includes, but is not limited to, successful demonstration by the individual that the learned knowledge and skills have been incorporated into the individual's practice.

 Promulgated Under: 119.03